 Tired of MS fatigue holding you back?
-Yoga multiple sclerosis basics can start in just 10 minutes and help ease fatigue and improve balance.
+Yoga multiple sclerosis basics can start in just 10 minutes and may help ease fatigue and support balance.
 This gentle, adaptable practice connects mind, body, and breath—at your pace.
 Explore safe poses, benefits, and how to begin in our yoga specialized health guide.

 Yoga Multiple Sclerosis: Understanding Movement